-- (3) Within the Primary Shopping Frontage as defined on the Policies Map proposals for change of use of existing ground floor shops (Class A1) to other uses will not be permitted. - Within the Secondary Shopping Frontage defined on the Policies Map, planning permission for the change of use of ground floor shops (Class A1) to Class A3, A4 or A5 will be permitted where all the following criteria are met: - (a) the additional uses result in no more than two permitted ground floor nonretail uses adjacent to each other; and - (b) the additional use results in no more than one third of this section of the defined street level frontage (as defined in Appendix B) in permitted non-A1 Use Class; and - (c) the use will not result in loss of amenity in terms of noise, disturbance, smell, litter or traffic generation; and - (d) the proposed use will not be detrimental to the shopping function or character of the town centre. - (5) Within the Primary Shopping Area, Eexceptionally the loss of shopping area uses (Class A) at ground floor level will be permitted, subject to the above criteria, where the proposed use is appropriate to a town centre shopping frontage. - (6) Proposals for new food takeaways within 500m of schools will not be accepted because of the potential negative impact on the health of school children.
+- (3) Within the Primary Shopping Frontage as defined on the Policies Map proposals for change of use of existing ground floor shops (Class A1) to other uses will not be permitted. - (4) Within the Secondary Shopping Frontage defined on the Policies Map, planning permission for the change of use of ground floor shops (Class A1) to Class A3, A4 or A5 will be permitted where all the following criteria are met: - (a) the additional uses result in no more than two permitted ground floor non-retail uses adjacent to each other; and - (b) the additional use results in no more than one third of this section of the defined street level frontage (as defined in Appendix 5) in permitted non-A1 Use Class; and - (c) the use will not result in loss of amenity in terms of noise, disturbance, smell, litter or traffic generation; and - (d) the proposed use will not be detrimental to the shopping function or character of the town centre. - (5) Within the Primary Shopping Area, exceptionally the loss of shopping area uses (Class A) at ground floor level will be permitted, subject to the above criteria, where the proposed use is appropriate to a town centre shopping frontage.

-- 4.4.75 The Plan defines a prime shopping area along the lower High Street where a concentration of the retail multiples are represented.
+4.4.85 The Plan defines a prime shopping area along the lower High Street where a concentration of the retail multiples are represented.
 This prime area has the highest proportion of A1 (shop) uses, the highest Zone A rental values, and the highest pedestrian flow levels in the whole town centre.
 In order to protect its liveliness and economic resilience, changes of use from shops (Use Class A1) to other uses will not be permitted.
-Town centre uses that are complementary to retail, will be permitted in the surrounding secondary shopping frontage.
+Town centre uses that are complementary to retail will be permitted in the surrounding secondary shopping frontage.

-- 4.4.76 The cumulative impact of concentrations of restaurants, take-aways, bars and pubs can cause problems for town centre residents.
+- 4.4.86 The cumulative impact of concentrations of restaurants, take-aways, bars and pubs can cause problems for town centre residents.
 The amenity of residents in the town centre will be protected, both by this policy and other Local Plan polices concerned with protecting residential amenity.
-As we are encouraging more people to live in the town centre, we must ensure that new food and drink uses do not harm their amenities.

-- 4.4.77 As the most sustainable location in the borough, Guildford town centre is the most suitable location for the larger developments of town centre uses, and for housing.
+As we are encouraging more people to live in the town centre, we must ensure that new food and drink uses do not harm their amenities. - 4.4.87 As the most sustainable location in the borough, Guildford town centre is the most suitable location for the larger developments of town centre uses, and for housing.
 We will ensure that large scale developments of town centre uses are located within the town centre, wherever possible as part of mixed-use developments including housing.
-Large scale retail will be located wherever possible within the primary shopping area.

-- 4.4.78 Moved to 4.4.11b

-- 4.4.79 Moved to 4.4.11e

-- 4.4.80 Moved to 4.4.11c

-- 4.4.81 Moved to 4.4.11e

-- 4.4.82 Moved to 4.4.11e

-- 4.4.83 Moved to footnote 3 under E1

-- 4.4.84 Paragraph intentionally blank

-- 4.4.85 National planning policy sets out two tests for applications for certain main town centre uses, the sequential use and retail impact tests assessment.
-In considering proposed developments of any main town centre use on sites outside of designated centres on sites that are not allocated for such uses, the sequential test assessment must be applied.
-Retail and leisure proposals over 500 sq m on unallocated land outside of designated centres the liveliness of our centres, and to protect them from significant adverse impacts from new retail and leisure developments in less suitable locations.
+Large scale retail will be located wherever possible within the primary shopping area. - 4.4.88 National planning policy sets out two tests for applications for certain main town centre uses that are not in a centre and not allocated in this Local Plan.
+These are the sequential and retail impact tests.
+In considering proposed developments of any main town centre use on sites outside of designated centres that are not allocated for such uses, the sequential test must be applied.
+Retail and leisure proposals over 500 sq m on unallocated land outside of designated centres must be accompanied by an impact assessment.
+This will help to preserve the liveliness of our centres, and to protect them from significant adverse impacts from new retail and leisure developments in less suitable locations.

-- 4.4.86 Paragraph intentionally blank

-- 4.4.87 Moved to paragraph 4.4.5c

-- The Guildford Town Centre Regeneration Strategy (Guildford Borough Council, 2017)
+- The Guildford Town Centre Regeneration Strategy (Guildford Borough Council, 2017) - Guildford Borough Council land use surveys

-- Moved to E1

-- Guildford Borough Council land use surveys